PDMC Performance assessments

 Can adjustments be made for pupils who need them?
 We may be able to adjust the assessment procedure in special cases.
 Please speak initially to your child’s string teacher if you think this may be appropriate.

-How much does it cost? £15 per child per assessment, which includes the cost of an accompanist.
+These contributions include an accompanist.
 This is significantly cheaper than an exam board fee.
 If paying the assessment fee may be difficult for your family Bursaries may be available.
 Click here for more information and our Bursary application form.

-When is the next assessment day and how do I apply? see below.
+When is the next assessment day and how do I apply?
+See below.

-Need more information? contact admin@pdmc.org.uk
+Need more information?
+Contact admin@pdmc.org.uk.

 what to prepare

-Violin and Cello introductory assessment: two pieces, which must incorporate at least second fingers (violin) and third fingers (cello).
+Violin and Cello introductory assessment: Two pieces, which must incorporate at least second fingers (violin) and third fingers (cello).
 This must include varied rhythm patterns, for example, whole notes, half notes and rests.
 D and A major scales for violin, one octave.
 G and D major scales for cello, one octave.
 Scales to be played in separate bows.
 A short example of sightreading will be given.

-Violin and Cello Level 1 Assessment: three pieces that have featured in official exam board syllabi for a number of years.
+Violin and Cello Level 1 Assessment: Three pieces that have featured in official exam board syllabi for a number of years.
 Scales and arpeggios for violin on D and A, one octave.
 G major, two octaves with slurred and separate bowing, as requested by the examiner (scales only, not arpeggios).
 For cello, G and D major, one octave and C major, two octaves, plus arpeggios.
 Scales must be prepared with separate and slurred bowing.
 Arpeggios separate bows only.
-Sightreading similar to official exam board grade 1 level will be given.
+Sight reading similar to official exam board grade 1 level will be given.

 If pieces have a piano accompaniment, music for this must be provided.
-You can also download a printable version of the syllabi here
+You can also download a printable version of the syllabi here.

 what happens next?